iamgini/azure-cookbook/az-300-azure-architecture-technologies-certification-exam.md

 # AZ-300 Azure Architecture Technologies Certification Exam

+## Introduction & Pre-Requisite
+This is a summarized document created during my learning time, for quick reference and some of the topics/items are very high-level.
+If anyone else using this document, I assume you have some basic idea about cloud computing and the way how it is working.
+(I didn't cover any basic cloud computing notes here; you may request for the same though.)

 ## 1. Quick Start
 New exam in 2019 - AZ-300 and AZ-301
 70-535 - Already retired in 2018 and need to take AZ-302 (Transition Exam)